Humanities in the United States

-Humanities in the United States refers to the study of humanities disciplines, such as literature, history, language, performing and visual arts or philosophy, in the United States of America.
+The study of the humanities in the United States includes the study of humanities disciplines such as literature, history, language, performing and visual arts or philosophy.

-Many American colleges and universities seek to provide a broad "liberal arts education", in which all college students to study the humanities in addition to their specific area of study.
+Many American colleges and universities seek to provide a broad "liberal arts education", in which all college students study the humanities in addition to their specific area of study.
 Prominent proponents of liberal arts in the United States have included Mortimer J. Adler and E.D.
 Hirsch.
-A liberal arts focus is often coupled with curricular requirements; colleges including Saint Anselm College and Providence College have mandatory two-year core curricula in the humanities for their students.

-The 1980 United States Rockefeller Commission on the Humanities described the humanities in its report, The Humanities in American Life:

-Through the humanities we reflect on the fundamental question: What does it mean to be human?
-The humanities offer clues but never a complete answer.
-They reveal how people have tried to make moral, spiritual, and intellectual sense of a world in which irrationality, despair, loneliness, and death are as conspicuous as birth, friendship, hope, and reason.